badboy/rdb-rs/docs/RDB_File_Format.md

 A Ziplist is a list that has been serialized to a string.
 In essence, the elements of the list are stored sequentially along with flags and offsets to allow efficient traversal of the list in both directions.

-To parse a ziplist, first a string is read from thee stream using [String Encoding](#string-encoding).
+To parse a ziplist, first a string is read from the stream using [String Encoding](#string-encoding).
 This string is the envelope of the ziplist.
 The contents of this string represent the ziplist.

 The structure of a ziplist within this string is as follows -

 `<zlbytes><zltail><zllen><entry><entry><zlend>`

 * `zlbytes` : This is a 4 byte unsigned integer representing the total size in bytes of the zip list.
-The 4 bytes are in little endian format - the least signinficant bit comes first.
+The 4 bytes are in little endian format - the least significant bit comes first.
 * `zltail` : This is a 4 byte unsigned integer in little endian format.
 It represents the offset to the tail (i.e. last) entry in the zip list
 * `zllen` : This is a 2 byte unsigned integer in little endian format.
 It represents the number of entries in this zip list
 * `entry` : An entry represents an element in the zip list.
 Details below